 The importance of a robots.txt file

-You might be surprised to listen to that one small document , referred to as robots.txt, might be the downfall of your website.
-If you get the file wrong you’ll find yourself telling program robots to not crawl your site, meaning your webpages won’t appear within the search results.
-Therefore, it’s important that you simply understand the aim of a robots.txt enter SEO and find out how to see you’re using it correctly.
+You might be surprised to listen to that one small document, referred to as robots.txt might be the downfall of your website.
+If you get the file wrong you’ll find yourself telling program robots to not crawl your site, meaning your web pages won’t appear within the search results.
+Therefore, it’s important that you simply understand the aim of a robots.txt enter SEO, and find out how to see if you’re using it correctly.

 How does it (robots.txt file) work?

-Before an enquiry engine crawls your site, it’ll check out your robots.txt file as instructions on where they’re allowed to crawl (visit) and index (save) on the program results.
+Before an inquiry engine crawls your site, it’ll check out your robots.txt file as instructions on where they’re allowed to crawl (visit) and index (save) the program results.